 Diversity, Equity, Access, & Inclusion

 The Knology team uses the following operational definitions for diversity, equity, access, and inclusion.
-We developed these descriptions based on our experiences and resources such as the American Alliance of Museums’ Facing Change publication.
+We developed these descriptions collaboratively based on a discussion process, leveraging both the team’s personal experiences and external resources such as the American Alliance of Museums’ Facing Change publication.
 They form the foundation of our ethics as an organization.

 We strive to give equitable access to everyone at Knology, regardless of ability and experience.
 Accessibility refers to how we make space for each person to participate in our work.
 It includes creating conditions that ensure all people can participate and contribute to our work as well as benefit from its outputs or outcomes.

 We strive to empower everyone at Knology with the tools and opportunity to contribute to meaningful work.
 An inclusive culture is marked by an intentional, consistent respect for and embracing of diversity, equity, and access.
-Prioritizing inclusion across multiple contexts -- the workforce, workplace, and work community -- enables each person and our collective group to thrive.
+Prioritizing inclusion across multiple contexts––the workforce, workplace, and work products and practices––enables each person and our collective group to thrive.

 Research Ethics & Compliance